cmather/meteor-mini-pages/README.md

 ###Creating Before Filters

 Before filters are called before the template is loaded.
-You can use these to perform authorization, or load a document into Session.
+You can use these to perform authorization, or load a document into Session for example.

 Before filters take one parameter: `context`.
 This object has a `parameters` property that can be used to get route params and a `stop()` method that can be